topology-gg/isaac/isaac/README.md

 - (DONE) Must: Player transfers undeployed device between each other
 - (DONE) Implement function that passes participation info from universe.cairo => lobby/isaac.cairo
 - (DONE) discount planet momentum by a miniscule & random percentage each step to dramatize the universe
+- Must: create yagi routers and hook up with lobby contract and multiple universe contracts
 - Good: test player transferring undeployed device between each other
 - Good: test NDPE function
 - Good: build model for resource & energy management, then use it to test `logistics.cairo` x `micro.cairo` at world forwarding